“it’s a small world” Fantasyland Magic Kingdom

 “It’s a world of laughter,

-As your boat serenely glides along the 1,085-foot canal for 10 1/2 minutes, you'll be entertained by 289 Audio-Animatronics Doll Figures, 147 toys and 36 animated props.
-Each room you pass through has a theme, with the Audio-Animatronics outfitted in clothing and with props that reflect their respective cultures.
+As your boat serenely glides along the canal for 10 1/2 minutes, you’ll be entertained by Animatronic dolls and figures.
+Each room you pass through has a theme, after one part of the world.
 The major themes include: Europe, Asia, Africa, Central/South America, South Pacific Islands, the Finale and the Good-bye Scene.

 This is a continuous-loading ride; that is, as soon as one boatload of visitors disembarks, another is then loaded on.
 Each boat can hold up to 20 people.
 During crowded times, the boats often back up at the end of the ride and sometimes gently bump each other, so do not stand or allow your children to stand until the Cast Member beckons you to unload.